 - Groups composed of children under the age of 18 must be sponsored and supervised by the person responsible for that group.

 - The frequency of meetings for any one organization will be at the discretion of the Library Director.

-- The Meeting Room Request Form must be completed specifying date, time, contact person, and type of activity.
+- A Meeting Room Request must be completed specifying the date, time, contact person, and type of activity.
 This application must be approved by the Library Director or an appointed staff member.
 Room reservations may be made up to 3 months in advance.